tropaafsara/tropaafsara.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-“Was there anything more exciting in life than seeking answers?” — Prelude to Foundation, Isaac Asimov

 👩🏻‍💻 I'm a Computer Science & Engineering graduate from Ahsanullah University of Science & Technology and an independent AI researcher.